 One of the hottest new markets domestically and internationally is the CBD market as both the U.S. and other world nations legalize hemp farming.
-One of the most sought after cannabinoids from hemp is cannabidiol aka CBD.
-CBD is an essential component of medical marijuana, and it is derived directly from the hemp plant, which is a marijuana plant having less than 0.3% Delta 9 THC.
+Products like organic CBD for pets seemed a long way from being a reality not too long ago which shows how quickly legalization has successfully come about.
+One of the most sought-after cannabinoids from hemp is cannabidiol aka CBD.
+CBD products like the ones available at Browns CBD are an essential component of medical marijuana, and it is derived directly from the hemp plant, which is a marijuana plant having less than 0.3% Delta 9 THC.

 After Congress passed the Farm Bill of 2018, the U.S. Government opened a path to the legalization of the hemp market and “all its derivatives.”
 So long as the hemp has a Delta-9 THC content of 0.3% or less, the derivatives from hemp are exempted from the U.S. Controlled Substances Act, which is the federal law criminalizing cannabis/marijuana generally.
 Individual States within the U.S. have started legalizing hemp, and a few states have expressly legalized CBD notwithstanding the FDA’s limitations on selling ingestible CBD products to consumers.
 Despite these challenges, North America is leading the global CBD market due to increasing consumer demand for CBD products.
 The overall market for CBD will be driven by high demand for CBD products because of consumer belief in the numerous claims about CBD’s health benefits.
 It is expected that many consumers/patients may ask their physicians for “off label” use of CBD, causing a rise in the global CBD pharmaceutical market, as more evidence proves the claims regarding CBD’s health benefits.
 It is presently believed that most consumers are waiting for regulators to determine the safe amount of use, and the proper marketing and labeling of CBD products for the over-the-counter consumer market.
 Because of growing consumer demand, we expect to see more American-based manufactures seeking legal pathways for CBD products to participate in both domestic and international markets.